Your printer is a very valuable piece of technology. As such, you need to take very good care of it so that you can keep using it for a longer time.

 It is quite easy to find a cheap alternative to the cartridge that you use for your printer.

 Some may work seamlessly and you will not notice a difference.
 However, if not careful, you may end up buying a terrible cartridge which will cost you more than the money you wanted to save.

 Ensure you buy the best cartridge for your printer so that it can run efficiently and last longer.

 For busy environments, you must buy a printer that is capable of handling the immense workload while still maintaining quality.

 A good unit to use to establish the printer’s printing limits is the maximum monthly duty cycle.
-This number shows you how many pages your printer can print in a month at its rated printing quality.
+The duty cycle number shows you how many pages your printer can print in a month at its rated printing quality.

-Therefore, if you expect to print thousands of pages in a month, ensure that you purchase a printer whose duty cycle at the very least matches the projected numbers of pages you expect to print per month.
+Therefore, if you expect to print thousands of pages in a month, ensure that you purchase a printer with a duty cycle that at the very least matches the projected numbers of pages you expect to print per month.

-Overworking your printer can lead to wear and tear which not only shortens its lifespan but also reduces its printing quality.
+Overworking your printer can lead to wear and tear which not only shortens its lifespan but also reduces the printing quality.

 9. Keep the Manual Feed Tray Closed When Not in Use

 You should keep the manual feed tray of your printer closed unless you’re using it.